Welcome to the Machine Learning Department at Carnegie Mellon University

 - Insurance information: email@example.com or 412-268-2157 (option 3)

 CMU does not have on-campus housing for graduate students, but it does have resources to help new students find off-campus housing.
-For information on housing and related issues, you may want to visit the CMU Housing Office (412-268-2139) website, which can be very helpful in locating suitable apartments or houses for new students.
-They can provide computerized listings of spaces available to match your specific needs.
+For information on housing and related issues, you may want to visit the Off Campus Housing Marketplace website, which can be very helpful in locating suitable apartments or houses for new students.

 The Machine Learning Department has an invite-only ML Housing Google Group that is restricted to members of the MLD community.
 You are welcome to use it to coordinate finding apartments and roommates.